Accreditation & Awards

 4. Ability of completers to be hired (in positions for which they have prepared) | The annual EPP placement rate is 100% of those licensed and seeking employment.
 Source: Placement reports (9 years): 2022-23 | 2021-22 | 2020-21 | 2019-20 | 2018-19 | 2017-18 | 2016-17 | 2015-16 | 2014-15 |

 The Butler University College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) from April 27, 2020 to June 30, 2027.
-The following programs are nationally recognized:
+In addition to college-level recognition from CAEP, the following programs are recognized by the state of Indiana:

-Initial licensure level: Elementary Education K-6, English Education 5-12, Foreign Language Education (French, German, Spanish) 5-12, Health Education P-12, Mathematics Education 5-12, Physical Education P-12, Social Studies Education 5-12, Science Education (Life Science, Chemistry, Physics) 5-12, Special Education Mild Intervention minor K-6, *Mild Intervention P-12 (post baccalaureate), Teachers of English Learners (ENL) (baccalaureate), *Teachers of English Learners (ENL) (post baccalaureate)
+Initial licensure level: Elementary Education K-6, English Education 5-12, Foreign Language Education (French, German, Spanish) 5-12, ∤Health Education P-12, Mathematics Education 5-12, ∤Physical Education P-12, Social Studies Education 5-12, Science Education (Life Science, Chemistry, Physics) 5-12, Special Education Mild Intervention minor K-6, Special Education 5-12, *Mild Intervention P-12 (post baccalaureate), Teacher of English Learners (ENL) (baccalaureate), *Teacher of English Learners (ENL) (post baccalaureate)

 Advanced licensure level: Educational Administration – Building Level Administrator P-12